swansondesigns/ts-proposal-wp/docs/sections/1-wordpress/content-management.md

 ### Foundation for Search Engines

 WordPress automatically creates search-engine-friendly web addresses based on your content structure.
 When you organize pages in parent/child relationships, WordPress builds logical paths that help both visitors and search engines understand your site structure.
-For example, if you have a main "Services" page with "Consulting" as a sub-page, WordPress creates the address yoursite.com/services/consulting.
+For example, with Tri-State's "Electrify and Save" section at <u>tristate.coop/electrify-and-save</u>, you could organize specific programs as sub-pages like <u>tristate.coop/electrify-and-save/programs</u>.
 This hierarchical structure helps search engines understand which content is related and how your site is organized.

 ---